Seasons in the sunset - A seventy (+3) year old looks ahead and back

 Let's Get Out of Here - circa 1964

-I was twelve the summer I met Re-Re Winston, visiting my cousins in Pottstown, PA.
+I was twelve the summer I met Re-Re Weiland, visiting my cousins in Phoenixville, PA.
 Re-Re was the fastest runner and prettiest girl at the playground and I fell in love for the first time in my life.
 I don’t believe we ever talked though I recall chasing Re-Re in tag and for several glorious minutes, sitting beside her on the merry-go-round.

 The group at the diner was mostly seniors, football players and older girls, beautiful like movie stars, in my opinion.
 The girls were headed for the movies.
 Some boys were pitching for a ride to Goshen, because they heard about a party at someone’s house.
 Donnie and I were just passing by when Matt Rickey shouted at us.